dladams/hdcoldbox/README.md

 duneproc>
 </pre>
-Some of the gneral duneproc commands may also be of interest:
+Some of the general duneproc commands may also be of interest:
 <pre>
 duneproc> duneprocHelp general